ausmartinez/MBARI-RetinaNet-ODM/README.md

-# MBARI-RetinaNet-ODM
+# New Document# MBARI-RetinaNet-ODM

-This repo contains the Python and shell scripts pipeline to prepare data and train the GCP RetinaNet TPU model on the cloud for MBARI's Station M Images.
+This repo contains the Python and Bash scripts pipeline to prepare data and train the GCP RetinaNet TPU model MBARI's Station M Images via GCP's cloud architecture.
 All scripts run relative to our given data set.
 If you are using a different dataset, much of this repository won't work, but the primary methodology will still apply.
 This README will address these differences and what one might change in order to use a separate dataset.

 ###### Authors